eclipse-volttron/volttron-file-watcher/README.md

 Information on how to install of the VOLTTRON platform can be found [here](https://github.com/eclipse-volttron/volttron-core).

-Create a directory called `config` and use the change directory command to enter it.
+Create a directory named `config` and use the change directory command to enter it.

 ```shell
 mkdir config
 cd config
 ```

-After entering the config directory, create a file called `file_watcher_config.json`, use the below JSON to populate your new file.
+After entering the config directory, create a file named `file_watcher_config.json`, use the below JSON to populate your new file.

 ## Example Usage